PPodzus/Open-GL-Application/Readme.txt

 The application displays a hard-coded string of letters to the screen, while the user has the ability to move and rotate it around, with few additional effects available.
 Keys:
-[1] Random colours for each vertex each frame && background [2] Random colours per letter
+[1] Random colours for each vertex and backgroundeach frame [2] Random colours per letter each frame
 [R] Randomize letters
 [W] Rotate Text Up
 [A] Rotate Text Left